amollenkopf/dcos-iot-demo/docs/5-elasticsearch/README.md

 <br><b>Step 11:</b> In the DC/OS dashboard navigate to 'Services - Services'.
 Notice there is a Service named 'elastic' that now appears.<br>
 <img src="11.png"/>

 <br><b>Step 12:</b> Click on 'elastic' in the service listing to open up more information on the 'elastic' service.
-Here we can see TODO:... and the resources that have been allocated to them.<br>
+Here we can see elastic tasks and the resources that have been allocated to them.<br>
 <img src="12.png"/>

 <br><b>Step 13:</b> Taking a quick glimpse at the Mesos dashboard we can see the 'Active Tasks' that are running to support our Elasticsearch cluster.  <i>Note: you can launch into the log files, etc... of any of the tasks from this dashboard.</i><br>